Senior Citizens and Bankruptcy: What You Need To Know

 If you’ve already merged your Social Security benefit money, it's best to discuss your next steps with an attorney.

-Determining When Bankruptcy Makes Sense for a Senior
+When Does Bankruptcy Make Sense for Seniors?

 For senior citizens, it may make sense to file for bankruptcy if they’ve amassed a lot of medical debt.
 Bankruptcy may be a viable alternative for retirees whose income has decreased and whose obligations have accumulated.

 Teresa Dodson, a financial expert and the founder of Greenbacks Consulting, shares her thoughts on whether seniors should consider filing for bankruptcy.
-“Filing bankruptcy as a senior may come at a higher risk,” warns Dodson.

-Dodson explains that seniors typically have no more earning potential and may have most of their money in investment accounts or assets.
 “Seeking an attorney to help protect them during this process is a must,” she adds.

-Chapter 7
+Filing Chapter 7 Bankruptcy

 • You must pass the means test.